 What to Do

 In Morocco, October is a harvest month.
-In the High Atlas and Middle Atlas Mountains, apples are the main event, while in Zagora, Errachidia, and Erfoud, the date harvest starts in October and continues through late November.
-It's an excellent time to plan a hike or a trek through the nearby regions, as you'll have the chance to witness the rituals around the harvest — and to taste the fruit, of course.
+Apples are the main event in the High Atlas and Middle Atlas mountains, while in Zagora, Errachidia, and Erfoudharvest starts in October and continues through late November.
+It's an excellent time to plan a hike or a trek through the nearby regions, as you'll have the chance to witness the rituals around the harvest—and to taste the fruit, of course.
 For more on the popular Erfoud Date Festival, see below.

-If you're interested in scaling the heights of Mount Toubkal, the tallest mountain in North Africa, this is a good time to do it, thanks to the moderate temperatures.
-Easier hikes in the Middle Atlas Mountains are also great options: consider a trip to Todra Gorge, Dades Gorge, and Ouarzazate.
+If you're interested in scaling Mount Toubkal, the tallest mountain in North Africa, this is a good time to do it, thanks to the moderate temperatures.
+Easier hikes in the Middle Atlas mountains are also great options: consider a trip to Todra Gorge, Dadès Gorge, and Ouarzazate.

 Surfing is a popular activity along the coasts at this time of year.
-Temperatures are warmer and friendlier to beginners in the south, of course.
+Of course, temperatures are warmer and friendlier to beginners in the south.
 The city of Dakhla is a great option for windsurfers (or travelers interested in learning).

-Erfoud Date Festival — This three-day festival happens in Erfoud, the center of date production and home to nearly a million date palms.
-Just after the dates are harvested each year, a celebration follows with parades, food, music, races, and the crowning of the "Date Queen."
+Erfoud Date Festival.
+This three-day festival happens in Erfoud, the center of date production and home to nearly a million date palms.
+After the dates are harvested yearly, a celebration follows with parades, food, music, races, and the crowning of the "Date Queen."

-Taragalte Festival — For three days at the end of October (check online for exact dates, as they change each year), the Taragalte Festival is centered around peace and music.
+Taragalte Festival, Zagora.
+For three days at the end of October (check online for exact dates, as they change each year), the Taragalte Festival is centered around peace and music.
 Musicians come from all over the world to perform at this far-flung venue in the Sahara Desert, located near the town of Zagora in southeastern Morocco.

-MOGA Electronic Music Festival — In mid-October in Essaouira (dates vary each year), this electronic music and digital arts festival highlights talents from Morocco and the Maghreb.
+MOGA Electronic Music Festival, Essaouira.
+This electronic music and digital arts festival, which takes place in mid-October (dates vary each year), highlights talents from Morocco and the Maghreb.
 As an added perk, it's a nice time of year to visit the beachfront city.

-Moroccan Adventure, Culture & Relaxation — Take advantage of the lower October temperatures and spend some time in Marrakech and the Sahara.
-Tour the city's medina, exploring the desert around the popular film location of Ouarzazate, hike in the Atlas foothills, and spend the night in a traditional Berber home.
+Moroccan Adventure, Culture & Relaxation - 9 Days.
+Take advantage of the lower October temperatures and spend some time in Marrakesh and the Sahara.
+Tour the city's medina, explore the desert around Ouarzazate's popular film location, hike in the Atlas foothills, and spend the night in a traditional Berber home.

-Imperial Cities, Desert Grand Tour & Hiking in the Atlas — Enjoy cultural sightseeing, hiking, and desert adventures on this twelve-day itinerary that takes you to Rabat, Meknes, Fes, Marrakech, and Chefchaouen, plus the foothills of the Atlas Mountains and to the Sahara, where you'll camp overnight.
+Imperial Cities, Desert Grand Tour & Hiking in the Atlas - 12 Days.
+Enjoy cultural sightseeing, hiking, and desert adventures on this itinerary that takes you to Rabat, Meknes, Fes, Marrakesh, and Chefchaouen, plus the foothills of the Atlas mountains and to the Sahara, where you'll camp overnight.

 More Helpful Information